 Does Dr. Brite Toothpaste Contain Caffeine?

 Yes, all organic green tea extract has a very small amount of caffeine.
 This should not affect you or your children even when used 2-3 times per day.
-Though our products are made with all-natural ingredients, we still suggest you and your children do not swallow the formula.
+Though our products are made with natural ingredients, we still suggest you and your children do not swallow the formula.
 For any other questions or concerns please email us at email@example.com, we look forward to hearing from you!

 Additional reading: Refreshing Oral Health Benefits of Mint